DevLens – Binary + Systemd Setup

 sudo systemctl daemon-reload

-sudo systemctl enable devlens-app
+sudo systemctl enable --now devlens-app

-sudo systemctl enable devlens-agent
+sudo systemctl enable --now devlens-agent

-sudo systemctl enable devlens-ai
+sudo systemctl enable --now devlens-ai

 Verify everything is running: